Control when customers can buy by running your shop on a schedule with business hours, category restrictions, and holiday closures.

 This WooCommerce store timer plugin targets store owners who need to control their buying windows.
 If you run bakeries that take orders only during the daytime, sell event tickets that go live at specific times, or need compliance to prevent holiday sales, WooCommerce alone doesn’t offer ways to enforce those rules.

-Configure daily start and end times, weekly recurring days, monthly occurrences, specific months, or one-off events such as holidays.
-There’s also an optional countdown timer to build anticipation while automating open and close times avoids manual toggling.
+What makes this plugin stand out is its flexibility.
+You can disable purchases for all products, specific items, or entire categories.
+Configure daily start and end times, weekly recurring days, monthly occurrences, or particular months.
+There’s also an optional countdown timer to build anticipation, while automating opening times avoids manual toggling.

 Without scheduling tools, you might manually hide Add to Cart buttons or take down products outside business hours.
 That’s time-consuming and prone to mistakes when customers try ordering while you’re closed, leading to confusion and support requests.